emeraldocean123/nixos-config/README.md

 This flake exposes:
 - formatter.${system} = nixpkgs-fmt → run `nix fmt` to format Nix files.
 - A devShell with nixpkgs-fmt and statix → run `nix develop`, then `nixpkgs-fmt .` and `statix check`.

+🛡️ Lid and power policy

+- GUI-first: We do not override lid behavior globally.
+Desktop environments (LXQt/Plasma) control lid actions once a user session exists.
+- Greeter safety: A small systemd service runs only alongside the display manager and uses systemd-inhibit to ignore the lid at the greeter.
+As soon as a non-greeter session appears, the inhibitor falls away and GUI settings take over.
+- Implication: If troubleshooting GUI power settings, there are no global logind HandleLidSwitch overrides to interfere.